palashsharma891/Alien-Invasion-Game/README.md

 > fleet of aliens as they drop down the screen in levels that increase in speed
 > and difficulty.
 At the end of the project, you’ll have learned skills that will
 > enable you to develop your own 2D games in Pygame.

+Feel free to contribute or ask your doubts regarding this project.
+Here is my email - palashsharma891@gmail.com